Web of Science Starter and Expanded APIs in Python#

 rows = []

-# We will need to 20 requests to retrieve 1000 results
+# We need 20 requests to retrieve 1000 results

 for i in range(20):